hernanverar/Pierre-sCandy.Solution/README.md

 }
 ```
 5. Run ```dotnet watch run``` to view the project in your web browser.
 Enter your computer password when prompted.
+6. The application should the be available at: https://localhost:5001/

 ### Set up the Databases